 There are a limited number of highly competitive fellowships for first-year students.
 You should also pursue funding possibilities outside the University of Michigan.
 More information can be obtained from the Fellowship and Recruitment office at Rackham on their web site.
 You should also contact the Office of Financial Aid and the International Institute at the University of Michigan.
 The following are a few suggestions and possibilities for funding that have been used by program students in the past.

 There are a few University of Michigan fellowships for which the Program can nominate students.
 Students should apply for other, external, fellowships on their own initiative.
 With the exception of the FLAS Fellowship all program applicants are considered for the University of Michigan fellowships listed below as part of the admission application process.
 However, applicants must submit a separate application to the International Institute to be considered for a FLAS Fellowship.

 The College of Literature, Science, and the Arts and the Horace H. Rackham School of Graduate Studies awards the Regents' Fellowships through competitions based on Program and Departmental nomination of students who have applied for admission.
-These are multi-year awards that provide three to five years of funding for incoming graduate students through a combination of fellowship and teaching assistantship.
-The Regents' fellowship provides a stipend of approximately $16,000 per year plus tuition and health insurance.
+These are multi-year awards that provides five years of funding consisting of full tuition, stipend, and medical and dental insurance for incoming graduate students through a combination of fellowship and teaching assistantship.

 Rackham Merit Fellowships